Bayesian inference for stochastic oscillatory systems using the phase-corrected Linear Noise Approximation: Reaction network dynamics and the pcLNA model

 For a system with limit cycle solution, $\bphi(t)$, $t\in[0,\pi]$, with period $\pi$, the pcLNA model at times $t_1,\dots,t_N$ is described by the following equations, which are also visualised in Figure \ref{fig:pcLNA}:

-\gmc{$\bC$ and $\bV$ are defined in Equations \ref{eq:Code} and \ref{eq:Code} respectively. } The only difference between pcLNA and the standard LNA model is the phase correction step in equation \eqref{eq:pc}.
-There we find the phase-time, $s_{i-1}$, such that the point, $\bphi(s_{i-1})$, which is on the limit cycle, minimises the distance $d(\bx_{i-1},\bphi(s))$ to the state $\bx_{i-1}$.
-If $d$ is the Euclidean distance metric, then $\bphi(s_{i-1})$ is the point on the limit cycle that is the closest to the state $\bx(t_{i-1})$.
+$\bC$ and $\bV$ are defined in Equations \ref{eq:Code} and \ref{eq:Code} respectively.
+The only difference between pcLNA and the standard LNA model is the phase correction step in equation \eqref{eq:pc}.
+There we find the phase-time, $s_{i-1}$, such that the point, $\bphi(s_{i-1})$, which is on the limit cycle, minimises the distance $d(\bx_{i-1}/\Omega,\bphi(s))$ to the state $\bx_{i-1}/\Omega$.
+If $d$ is the Euclidean distance metric, then $\bphi(s_{i-1})$ is the point on the limit cycle that is the closest to the state $\bx(t_{i-1})/\Omega$.
 It is also the intersection point of the limit cycle and the orthogonal transversal section at $\bphi(s_{i-1})$.
 The stochastic term is next adjusted to $\bkappa_{i-1}$ that lies on the transversal section, and is orthogonal to the tangential direction, which implies the elimination of noise in the unstable tangential direction.
 The search for the minimum distance in equation \eqref{eq:pc} can be performed by an optimization method (we use the standard Newton-Raphson method), and it is extremely fast, partly due to the search in the constraint space $[0,\pi]$.
 Note that a single set of solutions of the initial value problems in \cref{eq:ode,eq:Code,eq:Vode} of the LNA are used for computing the states at all time-points, which makes simulations extremely fast.

 As discussed earlier, we found that 3-4 phase corrections per cycle are needed to achieve high accuracy.
 In experimental settings, multiple time-points per cycle will be observed in order to study the oscillations.
-If more than 4 time-points are obtained per cycle, one may omit the phase correction step for some time-points, i.e.\ perform standard LNA transitions for some time-points, which would speed up the computation slightly without seriously affecting accuracy.
+If more than 4 time-points are observed per cycle, one may perform the phase correction step only for some of time-points and perform standard LNA transitions for the rest time-points, which would speed up the computation slightly without seriously affecting accuracy.